kodyrouse/redux-honey/README.md

 import { createHoneyPot, addHoney } from "redux-honey";

-// "addHoney" creates a new piece of state
-//that can be added to "createHoneyPot" const funWithReduxHoney = addHoney("funWithReduxHoney", {
+// "addHoney" creates a new piece of state that can be added to "createHoneyPot" const funWithReduxHoney = addHoney("funWithReduxHoney", {
  isFun: true,
  favFood: "pizza"
 });

+// You can also pass in traditional redux reducers into createHoneyPot
+// This allows you to migrate your store over as you go const initialState = { isFun: true, favFood: "pizza" };
+const funWithReduxHoneyReducer = (state = initialState, { type, payload }) => {
+  switch(type) {
+    case "SET_IS_FUN":
+      return { ...state, isFun: payload.isFun };
+    case "SET_FAV_FOOD":
+      return { ...state, favFood: payload.favFood };
+    default:
+      return state;
+  }
+}

-// Calling "createHoneyPot" creates your redux honey store const store = createHoneyPot({
+// Calling "createHoneyPot" creates your redux honey store
- funWithReduxHoney
+// It also accepts plain redux reducers so you don't have to
+// transition your entire store at once const store = createHoneyPot({
+ funWithReduxHoney,
+ funWithReduxHoneyReducer
 });

 // You are able to pass in the store returned from